tenlisboa/pwdless/README.md

 This version is the minimal viable usable, and updates will come soon.

-Feel free to contritute in [pwdless repository](https://github.com/tenlisboa/pwdless)
+Feel free to contribute in [pwdless repository](https://github.com/tenlisboa/pwdless)

 ### Usage